Scottish independence: Referendum abuse 'should be ignored'

 "There has certainly been some of that coming my way, people who are not respecting the fact that the Church of Scotland has said it wants to remain neutral on this matter," he said.

-In a letter sent to BBC Scotland, Mr Chalmers said the emails had come from both sides of the debate.'One nation'
+In a letter sent to BBC Scotland, Mr Chalmers said the emails had come from both sides of the debate.

 The letter said: "If I was at all a sensitive chiel I would think I was being bullied.